 **Dependent on the availability of certified materials due to high demand.

+The share of linen in the materials we use is about 3%*.
 Linen is a very pleasant material that feels cool on the skin in hot weather and pleasantly warm in cold weather.
 Linen contains durable and strong fibres that soften with use.
 We use a special finishing treatment to soften the surface of our linen products.

 Balmuir's linen towels, bed linen, bathrobes, kitchen textiles and garments are made in Lithuania.

 Linen is an ecological material from the point of view of sustainability, as its environmental effects are relatively small.
 Flax plants are highly resistant and they do not need much water or fertile soil.
 The raw material used in our linen products that are manufactured in Lithuania comes from France and Belgium, and it is Oeko-Tex-certified.